 TD Canada Trust is making a serious play to become Canada’s largest bank, and we’ve noticed it.
 In the past year, they’ve launched a number of initiatives that differentiate them from the pack and focus solely on delivering an amazing customer experience.
 We love that they are breaking the rules in order to deliver a better service.
 Banks aren’t open past 5:00PM, but TD is.
 Banks close on Sundays, but TD doesn’t – and they are letting us all know.

-Plus, new apps like TD MySpend are helping us save our monopoly money for a snowy day, and for some of us, they remind us that we are spending a little too much on Beaver Tails.
+Plus, new apps like TD MySpend is helping us save our monopoly money for a snowy day, and for some of us, they remind us that we are spending a little too much on Beaver Tails.
 Thank you, TD.
 Thank you.

 For creating an iconic Canadian brand that we all love